skathuriya07/bootcamp_task/README.md

 # bootcamp_task
-this repository contains the coding task given for Monash's programming bootcamp
+This repository contains the coding task given for Monash's programming bootcamp